Skip to main content

 Fox with the hounds

 Early resident Walter Buller used to walk Wellington’s streets with his law clerk conversing in Māori.
-Ngatau Omahuru was abducted from Taranaki as a little boy and adopted by Premier William Fox, who renamed him after himself.
+Ngatau Omahuru had been abducted from Taranaki as a little boy and adopted by Premier William Fox, who renamed him after himself.
 He was educated at Wellington College, took a world tour and then studied law.
-When Buller took his clerk north for land court hearings he was reunited with his family.
+When Buller took his clerk north for land court hearings, he was reunited with his family.
 He later supported the pacifist prophet Te Whiti at his community at Parihaka.

 Wellington Māori

 William Wakefield was the principal agent in New Zealand for the New Zealand Company and purchased land from Wellington chiefs.
-An investigation into the transactions by Land Claims Commissioner William Spain found that there were significant problems with the land purchases.
-The chiefs of Te Aro, Pipitea and Kumutoto had taken little or no part in land purchases.
-Spain was guided by the fact that the European population of 3,500 significantly outnumbered the Māori population of 500–600, and he felt compensation should go to those whose land had been sold without permission.
-Compensation was paid, and Māori retained some land, particularly through tenths – the New Zealand Company allocated reserves which were to make up one-tenth of the company’s lands and were to be allotted on the same random basis as the settlers’ lands.
-In the early 2000s these lands were managed by the Wellington Tenths Trust.
+An investigation of these transactions by Land Claims Commissioner William Spain found significant problems with them.
+The chiefs of Te Aro, Pipitea and Kumutoto had taken little or no part in the discussions.
+Guided by the fact that the European population of 3,500 now significantly outnumbered the Māori population of 500–600, Spain thought that those whose land had been sold without permission should be compensated.
+Compensation was paid, and Māori retained some land, particularly through tenths – the New Zealand Company-allocated reserves which were to make up one-tenth of the company’s lands and were to be allotted on the same random basis as the settlers’ lands.
+In the early 21st century, these lands were managed by the Wellington Tenths Trust.

 Auckland Māori